 - Adopting content standards applicable to all kindergarten through 12th grade students in accredited Iowa schools.

 - Accrediting school districts and community colleges.

 - Reviewing and approving the budgets of area education agencies and community colleges.

 - Responding to concerns and input from Iowa citizens throughout the year.

 - Advocating on major educational issues to the executive and legislative branches.

-- Analyzing the data outlined in the Condition of Education report.
+- Analyzing the data outlined in the Annual Condition of Education Report.